wazuh/wazuh-documentation/source/installation-guide/index.rst

 Wazuh Cloud
 -----------

 Wazuh offers `Wazuh Cloud <https://wazuh.com/cloud/>`_, our software as a service (SaaS) solution.
-This means that instead of installing and maintaining software, you simply access it via the Internet.
+This means that instead of installing and maintaining software, you simply access it via the Wazuh Cloud Console, a web application to manage Wazuh where all processes are greatly simplified.
 This service provides a highly flexible infrastructure to match your enterprise needs.
-With Wazuh Cloud, no dedicated hardware is required, maintenance is done by the Wazuh team, and everything is ready to use.
+With Wazuh Cloud, no dedicated hardware is required, the Wazuh components maintenance is done by the Wazuh team, and everything is ready to use.

-The Wazuh Cloud service also includes the Wazuh Cloud Console, a web application to manage Wazuh where all processes are greatly simplified.
-Installing and updating the Wazuh components and defining scalability is all handled by the Wazuh Cloud.
-Wazuh provides a :ref:`14-day free trial <cloud_sign_up>` for you to create a cloud environment and explore the Wazuh Cloud service.
+To get the most out of the Wazuh Cloud service, we provide a `14-day free trial <https://console.cloud.wazuh.com/sign-up?landing=trial>`_ for you to create a cloud environment, a deployment that contains all the Wazuh components ready to be used.

 Upgrade instructions
 --------------------

 To upgrade any of the Wazuh components, you need to check the​ :ref:`Upgrade guide <upgrade_guide>`.
 There you can find information about the upgrade process of the Wazuh server, Open Distro for Elasticsearch, Elastic Stack, and the Wazuh agents.

-In addition, you can check the :ref:`compatibility matrix <compatibility_matrix>` section if you have any doubt about operating system compatibility as well as the compatibility between the different Wazuh components.
+In addition, you can check the :ref:`compatibility matrix <compatibility_matrix>` section for information on operating system compatibility.

 Wazuh agent deployment